 New AI-powered sales coaching simulations like Second Nature enable sales employees to practice live sales conversations, but without risking a deal if representatives make mistakes.
 The AI solution serves up realistic scenarios that allow salespeople to practice ways to answer different questions and address various pain points, helping them gain confidence before they jump to actual sales calls.

 And it turns out they DO want to practice, when it’s fun and engaging.
-One of the biggest advantages of AI simulations is that they are far more engaging than typical sales training and certification programs.
-The AI platform is interactive, encouraging active learning, and enables users to carry out practice dialogues in a context that can be gamified.
+One of the biggest advantages of AI simulations is that they are far more engaging than typical sales training, coaching, and certification programs.
+The AI sales training and coaching platform is interactive, encouraging active learning, and enables users to carry out practice dialogues in a context that can be gamified.
 Sales representatives enjoy the challenge of improving their feedback score, and sales enablement teams heave a sigh of relief that they don’t have to force employees to complete the course.

 We have positions available in our Tel-Aviv and New York offices and remote/hybrid.